mrcaron/Awesomebox/README.md

 Intro
 -----
 Awesomebox is a little Flask-based Python web app to play theme-song mp3s at the push of a button (bookmarked URL) for any time it's appropriate to broadcast your awesome skillz to your immediate area.
+This is just a little thing I whipped up for fun while working, it's not robust, it's not altogether "finished" (i.e. there's more I want to add to it and error checking is lacking).
+But feel free to fork it and rock out some improvements.
+Please share your improvements via pull requests!

 Dependencies
 ------------